magmide/magmide/posts/design-of-magmide.md

 To build a self-hosting and self-verifying compiler, we need to bootstrap it from a language capable of performing both functions.
 For this I've chosen Coq.

-However in order to make sure the project is reasonable and going in the right direction, we need to prioritize working code we can use to understand our assumptions and iterate on the design.
+In order to make sure the project is reasonable and going in the right direction, we need to prioritize working code and steady incremental iteration.
 It would be unwise to simply jump into bootstrapping the full real compiler.
 My general project plan is this:

-- Create a Coq program capable of ingesting Low Level Host Magmide code (easiest since it's just a razor thin convenience layer around LLVM), verifying assertions about it inside Coq, and rendering it to real LLVM.
-There are a lot of questions to answer about how exactly to do this, which will involve some awkward duct-taped combination of Coq extraction, metacoq, [coq io](http://coq.io/), and possibly even ocaml plugins.
+- First create a suite of Coq programs capable of parsing Low Level Host Magmide code (easiest since it's just a razor thin convenience layer around LLVM), verifying assertions about it inside Coq, and rendering it to real LLVM.
+The parsing/rendering programs will likely just be normal Coq programs that use [Coq.io](http://coq.io/) and have been extracted to ocaml.
+The verification program however will likely require an exotic combination of the parsing program and metacoq, or if worst comes to worst some custom ocaml plugin.
 Even though we could use Coq notations to do some of this, if we're going to use this tool to bootstrap the real compiler it doesn't make sense to trap our source in Coq files.
-- Use small programs to iterate while adding the capability to parse real Host Magmide programs.
+- Use small programs to iterate while adding the capability to parse real Host Magmide programs and integrating Iris.
 At this point we'll have a working compiler for Host Magmide, but where all logical types and proofs exist in Coq.
-Any team willing and able to work with this less-than-ergonomic combination of Host Magmide and Coq can now do so to produced verified LLVM programs.
+Any team willing and able to work with this less-than-ergonomic combination of Host Magmide and Coq can now produce verified LLVM programs.
+It's important to note that this version can be metaprogrammable, since we're capable of parsing/compiling/running Host Magmide.
+We can run Host Magmide metaprograms, but they will be chained together using Coq.io.
 - Bootstrap the real compiler.
 More on that below.
-- Then after the full language is bootstrapped it can be used for non-trivial but still extremely low level applications such as cryptography/networking libraries, deeply embedded applications such as IOT devices or firmware, os kernel level functions.
-During this process we can begin to aggressively seek support and contributions from the larger community, and start building tooling and infrastructure.
+- After the full language is bootstrapped it can be used for non-trivial but still extremely low level applications such as cryptography/networking libraries, deeply embedded applications such as IOT devices or firmware, or OS kernel level functions.
+During this phase we can begin to aggressively seek support and contributions from the larger community, and start building the ecosystem foundations (awesome educational materials, standard libraries for Logic and Host Magmide, a package management system, a cli, a standard formatter, syntax highlighting and auto-completion plugins for common editors).
-- Then with confidence in the design and growing support, begin to use Magmide to define *other* languages.
+- With confidence in the design and growing support, begin to use Magmide to define *other* languages.
 Magmide could be used to incrementally reimplement the foundations of Rust, giving it built-in access to a proof checker.
 Magmide would be a perfect fit to implement smart contract languages.
-I have some fun ideas for a highly inferred actor model language intended to run in WebAssembly.
+I have some fun ideas for a highly inferred async actor language.
 It might even be cool to write something at the level of Typescript with a verified interpreter.
 These higher level languages will likely be even more exciting to a broader audience and can give the project even more momentum.
-- Then with higher level and more diverse languages implemented in Magmide, we can start to tackle truly ambitious projects.
+- Then with higher level and more diverse languages, we can start to tackle ambitious projects that are uniquely enabled by Magmide.
 I've shared some ideas in [this section of the README](TODO) (operating systems, databases, UI frameworks, etc etc).

 To summarize: